jdflick/CactusBabysitter/README.md

 # CactusBabysitter
 Arduino-based machine to control lights, give water, and monitor temperatures of potted plants.

+this is just a personal project, if you see/make any improvements please share!

 ### OVERVIEW
 • text file with the overall function and general notes